Best High-Yield Savings Accounts 2026

 - Mobile app is functional but basic

-- Limited features beyond savings (no buckets, no goal-setting)
+- Limited features beyond savings (no buckets, no goal-setting tools)

-CIT Bank Platinum Savings: Best for Committed Savers
+CIT Bank Platinum Savings: Best for High Balances

 CIT Bank Platinum Savings offers 4.80% APY but requires a $25,000 minimum deposit.
-This creates a higher barrier to entry, but it signals to the bank that you're a committed saver.
-CIT's rates have been consistently at the top of the market for accounts with higher minimums.
+This higher barrier to entry filters for committed savers and rewards them with a competitive rate.
+CIT has maintained consistently top-tier rates for accounts with higher minimums.

 Key Benefits